mvysny/karibu-dsl/docs/testing-v8.md

 ![Karibu-DSL Helloworld App](images/karibu_helloworld_app.png)

-In order to test this app, we need to instantiate `MyUI`.
-But it's not THAT simple: in order to create an instance of an UI, a proper Vaadin environment needs to be prepared:
+In order to test this app, we need to initialize `MyUI`.
+But it's not THAT simple: in order to properly initialize the `UI` class, a proper Vaadin environment needs to be prepared:

 * We need to prepare the `VaadinSession` in a way that `VaadinSession.getCurrent()` returns a proper session